tgebarowski/contrast/_posts/2019-01-10-the-promised-land.md

 ```

 Each requests is wrapped with an object of a Promise type that will either deliver some data or fail.
 Each Promise provides at least two methods then() and catch().
 With the first one we provide a closure that is triggered when operation is successful, second one is used to provide a closure for error handling.
-The then() can return another Promise so that we can chain promises and catch the error in one place.
+The then() method can return another Promise so that we can chain promises and catch the error in one place.

-Note, that I used a 3rd party [promises](https://github.com/khanlou/Promise) library written by Soroush Khanlou.
+Note, that I used a 3rd party [promises](https://github.com/khanlou/Promise) library written by Soroush Khanlou. *Promises* are often described together with *Futures*.
+Usually a *Promise* gets constructed and then it is returned as a *Future*, to be used to extract information when available.
+The difference is that a *Future* is a read-only container for a result that does not yet exist, while a *Promise* can be written.
+Promises can exist without Futures and for the sake of simplicity I decided to base my examples only on promises.

 What are the benefits?